History of Gay and Lesbian Life in Milwaukee, Wisconsin - Businesses - Bars and Clubs

 View the Images & Articles Gallery page.

-This Is It was opened in 1968 by the June Brehm.
-Its first advertising in a gay publication doesn't appear until the August 1972 issue of the GPU News however, when its ad stated "The East Side's New Food 'N' Fun Bar" and listed proprietors Mike and June.
+This Is It was opened in 1968 by June Brehm.
+Its first advertising in a gay publication doesn't appear until the August 1972 issue of the relatively new 'GPU News' newsletter, the first LGBTQ periodical in Wisconsin, with an ad stating "The East Side's New Food 'N' Fun Bar", and listed proprietors Mike and June.

 The August 1976 issue of the local "GLIB Guide" describes the business as follows: "Popular downtown lounge busy with reserved gentlemen and then some not so reserved."